-Lassa fever kills 40 in Nigeria: officialFebruary 22nd, 2012 in Diseases, Conditions, Syndromes /
+Lassa fever kills 40 in Nigeria: officialFebruary 22, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 An outbreak of Lassa fever has killed 40 people and infected dozens of others in a third of Nigeria's 36 states over the past six weeks, a senior health official said Wednesday.

 "We have 40 deaths, including two doctors and six nurses, from lassa fever which broke out in 12 states in the past six weeks," health ministry's chief epidemiologist Henry Akpan told AFP.

 A total of 397 cases were reported, out of which 87 have been confirmed.